nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `addApp id/1,2,3 a/Starbucks @ Raffles City start/2021-01-01 1400 end/2021-01-01 1500 ds/discuss marketing strategies`
 creates an appointment with Alex Yeoh and Irfan Ibrahim on 14-12-2021 at 1400 hrs to discuss marketing strategies

+Error messages:
+* The person index provided is invalid.
+    * The index inputted may be out of the range of the displayed list indexes.
+*  DateTime format should be "dd-MM-yyyy HHmm"
+    * A common error would be not putting a 0 before numbers less than 10, e.g. 3rd March 2022 9.05 am should be represented as 03-03-2022 0905.
+    * Ensure there is a space between the date section and the time section.
+* Clashing appointment Timings
+    * The appointment you are trying to add clashes with an existing appointment.

 ![result for 'addApp'](images/addAppResult.png)

 ### Editing an appointment: `editApp`